 - Receive a call from a public health contact tracer.

-- Receive a digital alert or text message from one of California's notification tools, including CA Notify and the Virtual Assistant.
+- Receive a text message from one of California's notification tools, the Virtual Assistant.

-Your employer (PDF), place of residence, or local health department may have different requirements, especially if you live or work in a high-risk setting (such as a healthcare setting or a shelter).
-Local health jurisdictions may continue to implement additional requirements that go beyond this statewide guidance based on local circumstances, including in certain higher-risk settings or during certain situations that may require additional isolation and quarantine requirements (for example, during active outbreaks in high-risk settings).
+Local health departments may continue to implement additional requirements that go beyond this statewide guidance based on local circumstances, including in certain higher-risk settings or during certain situations that may require additional measures (for example, during active outbreaks in high-risk settings).

 Originally published on February 10, 2022